Why PRQL?

 Integrations

-Extension with syntax highlighting and an upcoming language server.Prefect
+Extension with syntax highlighting and live SQL compilation.Prefect

-Add PRQL models to your Prefect workflows with a single function.Tools
+Add PRQL models to your Prefect workflows with a single function.DuckDB

 Playground

-Online in-browser playground that compiles PRQL to SQL as you type.PyPrql
+Online in-browser playground that compiles PRQL to SQL as you type.prqlc

 It starts with FROM, it fixes trailing commas, and it's called PRQL??
 If this is a dream, don't wake me up. — Jeremiah Lowin, Founder & CEO, Prefect.